michalkasiarz/playwright-typescript-poc/README.md

 Also, there are additional node scripts prepared for testing with a specific browser.

 `npm run test:chrome` to run test against Chrome browser,
-`npm run test:firefox` to run tests again Firefox and
+`npm run test:firefox` to run tests against Firefox and
 `npm run test:webkit` for Webkit, which is a Safari engine.

 # Playwright Inspector